KudoC0nan/Balance_On_Wheels/README.md

 4. Base plate of the bot had some design flaws regarding placement of holes for servos and mpu.

+5. No holes made in Base plate to for Castor Wheels (castor wheel used for experimental purposes like checking torque and rpm of motors in forward and backward direction)

-5. N20 heating up within few moments of testing.
+6. N20 heating up within few moments of testing.
 As we were giving 12V directly to 6V N20's they were heating up.
 We used a LM2596 buck converter to convert the 12V to 6V.

 ---